An American Woman Is Facing Defamation Charges For Allegedly Calling German Police Officers "Nazis"

 The day after this happened, Fair wrote a 4,000+ word essay on HuffPost detailing her side of the story.

-In the post, Fair said her carry-on bag had to be re-screened by hand for possible explosives because she had failed to remove her liquid items before putting her bag on the conveyor belt.
+In the post, Fair said her carry-on bag had to be rescreened by hand for possible explosives because she had failed to remove her liquid items before putting her bag on the conveyor belt.

 "There were no explosives," she said.
 "Failing to remove liquids from your bag is not a crime…only an inconvenience for everyone involved.
 Then they seized upon my deodorant.
 They told me that I had 'too many liquids.'
 This was untrue.
 I had the lawful amount in a plastic bag and each item was the lawful size."